 Call 972-548-5526 for appointment scheduling only

-Eligible and uninsured patients are encouraged to make their appointment in advance for the STD/HIV clinic.
+Eligible uninsured and/or underinsured patients are encouraged to make their appointment in advance for the STD/HIV clinic.
 Patients must present a current Photo ID showing a Collin County address.
 Patients should plan to arrive at least 15 minutes before their appointment in order to complete registration/consent forms and check in.
 Patients who arrive late to their appointment may be asked to reschedule.

 Belsy Koruthu RN, WHNP - BC

 Links & Resources

 Center for Disease Control - Department of STD Prevention